Paddy Power Chase Preview, Tips, Runners & Trends (Christmas Festival)

 Andy Powell

-Andy Powell Content Editor
+Andy Powell Expert Guide

 2025 Paddy Power Chase Preview

-Scheduled to take place in December of each year at the Leopardstown racecourse is the Paddy Power Chase, this Extended Handicap Chase is run over a trip of three miles where the runners face a total of seventeen fences during the race.
+Scheduled to take place in December of each year at the Leopardstown racecourse is the Paddy Power Chase.
+This Extended Handicap Chase is run over a trip of three miles, where the runners face a total of seventeen fences during the race.

 Paddy Power Chase Information: